-“Another thing that a business might need is something called a surety bond,” said Angelique Rewers, CEO of The Corporate Agent.
-"Surety bonds are financial guarantee agreements that ensure a company’s compliance with state regulations and/or contractual obligations.
+“Another thing that a business might need is something called a surety bond,” said Angelique Rewers, CEO of training and consulting firm BoldHaus.
+“Surety bonds are financial guarantee agreements that ensure a company’s compliance with state regulations and/or contractual obligations.
 This is something that is often required for certain types of companies, such as those in the construction industry.”

-Rewers also said that businesses in federally regulated industries often have to fill out licensing forms with agencies like the U.S. Fish and Wildlife Service, the Federal Maritime Commission or the U.S. Department of Transportation.
+Rewers also said that businesses in federally regulated industries often have to fill out licensing forms with agencies like the U.S. Fish and Wildlife Service and the U.S. Department of Transportation.
 Since the licensing you will need varies by state, city and industry, you should contact the relevant government authorities and legal counsel to understand your specific requirements.

 How much does a business license cost?

-The cost of your business license or permit depends on several factors, like license type, your location, processing fees and recurring fees.
-The average business license costs somewhere between $50 and a few hundred dollars plus renewal fees.
+You’ll need to include license and permit costs in your business budget.
+Business license or permit costs depend on several factors, including license type, location, processing fees and recurring fees.
+On average, business licenses cost between $50 and a few hundred dollars, plus renewal fees.

-However, Gilmer said some states have general business license requirements.
-For example, the cost for a state business license in Nevada can be $500 per year, plus fees to file annual lists of officers and directors.
+According to Gilmer, some states have general business license requirements.
+For example, a state business license in Nevada can cost $500 per year plus fees to file annual reports that include an updated list of officers and directors.

-“For industry-specific and local licenses, fees can range from anywhere from a few dollars to a few thousand dollars, either one time or on an ongoing basis," said Gilmer.
-"For budgeting purposes, business owners should do their homework and contact the relevant agencies as part of the planning process, rather than suffer sticker shock when applying for a license reactively or on short notice.”
+“For industry-specific and local licenses, fees can range from anywhere from a few dollars to a few thousand dollars, either one time or on an ongoing basis,” Gilmer said.
+“For budgeting purposes, business owners should do their homework and contact the relevant agencies as part of the planning process, rather than suffer sticker shock when applying for a license reactively or on short notice.”

 Where to get a business license

-The process for filing business licenses varies by the license or permit, but you can generally find the information for obtaining a business license on county, state and federal websites.
-In several jurisdictions, you will be looking for your Department of Business and Professional Regulation (DBPR) at the local level, also known as the State License Bureau.
+The process for filing business licenses varies by license or permit, but you can generally find the information for obtaining a business license on county, state and federal websites.
+In several jurisdictions, look for the department of business and professional regulation at the local level, also known as the state license bureau.

-Applying for a business license can be daunting, as very few states have central agencies that oversee licensing, so Gilmer suggests business owners start by contacting the city, county and state governments for where they plan to operate, or hire an attorney or company to assist with the process.
+Applying for a business license can be daunting, as very few states have central agencies that oversee licensing.
+Gilmer suggests that business owners start by contacting the city, county and state governments where they plan to operate or hire an attorney or company to assist with the process.

-“If you think there’s a chance the type of business you’re starting is also regulated at the federal level, be sure to check out the information about federal business licenses listed by agency on the Small Business Administration’s (SBA) website," said Rewers.
-"Err on the side of caution versus making an assumption that you’re in the clear.”
+“If you think there’s a chance the type of business you’re starting is also regulated at the federal level, be sure to check out the information about federal business licenses listed by agency on the Small Business Administration’s website,” Rewers said.
+“Err on the side of caution versus making an assumption that you’re in the clear.”

 How to get a business license

-Start by researching what licenses apply to your business at the federal, state and local levels.
+Start by researching which licenses apply to your business at the federal, state and local levels.
 Contact the relevant agencies in the locations where you plan to operate.

-“This can be a time-intensive process, as many government agencies do not have helpful websites or phone service, but it’s important to avoid the consequences of running an unlicensed business," said Gilmer.
+“This can be a time-intensive process, as many government agencies do not have helpful websites or phone service, but it’s important to avoid the consequences of running an unlicensed business,” Gilmer said.

-Keep in mind that you should obtain an EIN from the IRS before seeking other business licenses.
+Remember that you should first create an LLC and obtain an EIN from the IRS before seeking other business licenses.

 2. Compile the appropriate business documents for your application.

-When applying for a license, you need to pay close attention to each application to identify which documents to submit.
-Although the documents you need depend on the license type, the work you will be doing, and any specific regulations enforced by the applicable government agency, Gilmer said most licenses ask for the following:
+When applying for a license, pay close attention to each application to identify which documents to submit.
+The documents you need depend on the license type, the work you’ll be doing and any specific regulations enforced by the applicable government agency.

-- A description of the business, its planned activities and physical premises
+- A description of the business, its planned activities and the location of its physical premises

-- Copies of corporate records (e.g., articles of incorporation or corporate bylaws)
+- Copies of corporate records (e.g., articles of incorporation, corporate bylaws)

 - Proof of state or local tax status (e.g., a sales tax permit)

-- A filing fee to the government, which can range from a few dollars for a local permit to several hundred or thousand for state-level licenses to operate
+- A filing fee to the government, which can range from a few dollars for a local permit to several hundred or thousands dollars for state-level licenses

-For business licenses in specific industries, such as architecture or construction, Gilmer said business owners may also have to provide the following:
+For business licenses in specific industries, such as architecture and construction, Gilmer said that business owners might also have to provide the following:

 - Educational or professional qualifications of owners and key staff